Skip to main content

 “How much will I really save on energy costs?”

-In my experience, most homeowners see 60-80% reduction in their ventilation energy costs.
-For a typical North Texas home, that translates to $800-1,600 in annual savings while getting better air quality than ever before.
-The savings vary based on home size, how tight your house is, and your family’s ventilation needs, but I’ve yet to install a system that didn’t pay for itself within 3-7 years.
+Typical range I see is 60-80% reduction in ventilation-related energy costs.
+For a normal North Texas home, that works out to $800-1,600 a year in savings with better air quality on top.
+Exact numbers depend on house size, how tight the construction is, and how much ventilation your family needs.
+But I haven’t installed one yet that didn’t pay for itself inside of 3-7 years.

 “Can you add an ERV to my existing HVAC system?”